r00t-3xp10it/morpheus/README.md

 # Credits
     alor&naga (ettercap framework)  | fyodor (nmap framework)
     filters: irongeek (replace img) | seannicholls (rotate 180º) | TheBlaCkCoDeR09 (ToR-Browser-0day)
-    Most of the filters in morpheus framework have been writen be me except the ones described above, but this project will contemplate new external addictions (authors) also new examples can be found editing ettercap's etter.filter.examples file that will help us write new ones.

 <br />

 # Framework option 1 [firewall] screenshots

     firewall [option 1] pre-configurated filter will capture credentials from the follow services: